 - Logging to standard output, file, TCP client and TCP server

 - SBP, JSON, decoded message and NMEA 0183 output formats

 Drongo Maps is available Windows, macOS and Linux.
 It is distributed as a single executable, meaning that no installation process is necessary.
 Note for Windows users: Windows Defender may incorrectly flag Drongo as a potential virus.
 Please follow these instructions to work around the issue.

 The tool supports a number of features which are designed to support advanced use cases.
 However, basic usage is intended to be self-explanatory:

 - Use File → Open TCP or File → Open Serial to connect to the GNSS receiver

-- Select log file: Logging → File → Configure
+- To specify a log file, select: Logging → File → Configure

-- Start logging to file: Logging → File → Enable
+- To actually start logging to the file specified in the preceding step: Logging → File → Enable